larsks/blog.oddbit.com-posts/posting-via-api.md

-Title: Posting to Scriptagr.am using the API
+Title: Posting to Scriptogr.am using the API
 Tags: scriptogr.am,api
 Date: 2012-11-05